 2. Create Opportunities Often and Make a Habit

 It is easy to create certain habits when we are living out our day-to-day activities, such as being on our phones while we are at a restaurant or listening to the radio when we are in the car.
-To open up the lines of communication with your children, our therapists in child counseling suggest that you create opportunities often to have good conversations with your kids while you are out and about.
+To open up the lines of communication with your children, our therapists suggest that you create opportunities often to have good conversations with your kids while you are out and about.
 Communicating with your children doesn’t necessarily mean having to sit down with them to chat eye-to-eye.
 It could be something as simple as turning off the music on your drive to soccer practice and talking about your day, or starting a conversation while you are preparing meals together.
 Involve your kids in what you do so that you can create opportunities often that will eventually turn into a communication habit.

 3. Model What You Want to See